This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Start out with a can of pie filling.
+First of all, start out with a can of pie filling.
 Any brand and flavor will do, including the store brand since they all taste pretty much the same.
 You’ll need one can of fruit filling per four people you serve.

 Sprinkle some cinnamon on top of the pie filling.

 Next, you’ll need some granola cereal.
-Since I have to have a gluten-free diet, I have a specific type, but it doesn’t matter what brand you choose.
+Since I have to have a gluten-free diet, I have a specific type.
+But it doesn’t matter what brand you choose.
 Sprinkle the granola on top of the fruit.

-Last, drizzle the melted butter over the granola.
+Finally, drizzle the melted butter over the granola.
 Then put it in the oven.